Personal Injury Cases Involving Motorcycle Accident Cases

-In 2016, there were 5,286 motorcyclits killed on U.S. roadways.
-This was a 5.1% increase from 2015.
-In addition, in 2016, motorcyclist fatalities occurred 28 times more frequently than passenger vehicle fatalities in motor vehicle crashes when accounting for vehicle miles traveled.
+In 2018, there were 4,985 motorcyclists killed on U.S. roadways.
+In 2016, motorcyclist fatalities occurred 28 times more frequently than passenger vehicle fatalities in motor vehicle crashes when accounting for vehicle miles traveled.

-According to a National Highway Traffic Safety Administration (NHTSA) report, 4,976 people died and 88,000 were injured in motorcycle crashes in 2015.
+According to a National Highway Traffic Safety Administration (NHTSA) report, 89,000 people were injured in motorcycle crashes in 2017.
 40% of motorcyclists killed in accidents were not wearing helmets.
-In 2014, motorcyclists were about 29 times more likely than passenger car occupants to die in a crash per vehicle mile traveled and five times more likely to be injured.
+NHSTA estimates that helmets saved 1,872 motorcyclists’ lives in 2017, and that 749 more lives could have been saved if all motorcyclists had worn helmets.
+Motorcyclists are about 29 times more likely than passenger car occupants to die in a crash per vehicle mile traveled and five times more likely to be injured.

 The most common misconception by most motorcyclists is that they will be covered by their automobile insurance or by the other driver’s insurance if they are involved in a crash.
 To make matters worse, their insurance agent told them that they have “full” coverage.
 This is NOT accurate.
 For Florida motorcyclists, having Uninsured Motorist (UM) Coverage to protect you is an absolute must.
 UM coverage will protect you if the at-fault party in the accident has no Bodily Injury or insufficient Bodily Injury coverage for your damages.
 Since most motorcycle crashes result in serious injuries to the rider, many minimum Bodily Injury policies often have only $10,000 in coverage and are simply not nearly enough to cover all the rider’s damages.
 Protect yourself with the right coverage.